Young Adult Treatment

 The disease of addiction is extremely impactful and complex, causing significant emotional and physical harm to anyone who is experiencing it regardless of their age.
-When young adults, such as those between ages 18 and 25, develop a substance use disorder, several things can go wrong.
+When young adults, such as those between ages 18 and 25, develop a substance use disorder, many things can go wrong.

 For example, a young adult who is addicted to drugs and/or alcohol can experience “failure to launch”, meaning that he or she is unable to leave home, get a job, and begin building a life for themselves due to their substance abuse.
 Instead, he or she might continue to live at home with his or her parents and put his or her life on hold so that use can continue.
 Many other young adults might have launched but quickly crashed and burned before making any real progress in their lives.
 Conversely, some young adults shoot to success despite their substance use disorder but continue to function anyway.